 Related: Internal Communication: Definition, Challenges and Top Reasons Why It’s More Important than Ever

-The Shift Toward Two-Way Relationships in the Workplace
+The Shift Towards Two-Way Relationships in the Workplace

 Effectively communicating with employees doesn't mean sending out standardized information to the entire workforce.